 Javier added, “When you are earning a good profit, you need to save a percentage of those earnings as eventually you will face a downfall in your business.”

-This year, over 30,000 clients in Guatemala, are growing their businesses thanks to FINCA’s microfinance loans.
+This year, over 30,000 clients in Guatemala are growing and expanding their businesses thanks to FINCA’s microfinance loans.

 Brian Kelly, a travel influencer and founder of The Points Guy, was also a guest speaker.
-He shared his knowledge on the various steps to develop a successful business.
+He shared his knowledge on the various steps to develop a thriving and successful business.